Freestyle rap: Types of freestyles

+DJ Proof and Eminem grew up freestyle battling in Detroit.
+Some of these battles are featured in the 2002 film 8 Mile.

 A freestyle battle is a contest in which two or more rappers or MCs compete or "battle" each other using improvised lyrics.
 It is a prominent part of contemporary Hip Hop culture and originated in the African-American community.
 In a freestyle battle, each competitor's goal is to "diss" their opponent through clever lyrics and wordplay, with heavy emphasis being placed upon the rapper's improvisational ability.
 Many battles also include metaphorically violent imagery, complementing the "battling" atmosphere.
 It is considered dishonorable or shameful to recite pre-written or memorized raps during a freestyle battle, because it shows the rapper to be incapable of "spitting" spur-of-the-moment lyrics.
 A live audience is key, as a large part of "winning" a battle is how an audience responds to each rapper.
 Appointed judges may be used in formal contests, but in most cases, the rapper who receives the largest audience response is viewed as the victor.

 In modern times, with the rise of leagues such as King of the Dot and Ultimate Rap League, most battles are written, with some freestyling incorporated into the verses.
 This allows for more intricate rhymes and insults.

+Slick Rick often told long stories in freestyle form.

 As hip-hop evolved in the early 1980s, many rappers gained their fame through freestyle battles.
 Battles can take place anywhere: informally on street corners, on stage at a concert, at a school, or at events specifically meant for battling (such as Scribble Jam or the Blaze Battle).

 A cypher or cipher is an informal gathering of rappers, beatboxers, and/or breakdancers in a circle, in order to jam musically together.
 The term has also in recent years come to mean the crowd that forms around freestyle battles, consisting of spectators and onlookers.
 This group serves partly to encourage competition and partly to enhance the communal aspect of rap battles.
 The cypher is known for "making or breaking reputations in the Hip Hop community; if you are able to step into the cypher and tell your story, demonstrating your uniqueness, you might be more accepted".
-These groups also serve as a way for messages about Hip Hop styles and knowledge to be spread, through word-of-mouth and encouraging trends in other battles.
+These groups also serve as a way for messages about hip-hop styles and knowledge to be spread, through word-of-mouth and encouraging trends in other battles.

 Longest freestyle

 On May 6, 2020, American rapper and slam poet George Watsky, best known for his rapid delivery, set the world record for longest freestyle at 33 hours, 33 minutes and 19 seconds.
-He held this record for 3 years until Japanese rapper PONEY beat it in April 2023 at 48 hours.
+He held this record for three years, until Japanese rapper PONEY beat it in April 2023 at 48 hours.